-What makes the All-in-One cast iron better than any other barbecue pit?
+What makes the All-in-One Cast Iron Grill better than any other barbecue pit?

 - Set up the cast iron wok in the tripod with the coal tray below

 - Build up a large mound of hot coals using a charcoal chimney